 SPED 513 - Characteristics/Needs of Young Exceptional Children (3)

-The range of disabilities that manifest during the period from birth to six is examined.
+The range of exceptionalities that manifest during the period from birth to six is examined.
 Emphasis is placed upon understanding characteristics, needs, medical considerations, identification, legal/ethical principles and service approaches.

 Prerequisite: Graduate status or consent of department chair.

 Offered: Summer.